mxpierced/mxpierced/README.md

 gradientbeetle/unpestant/uglybug whatevr other ship names forevr

-**things i like:** *regretevator*, pressure, *hollow knight*, hilda the series, murder drones, minecraft, ***MY OCS!!!!!!!!*** +more other fictionkin/otherkin feel free to int...... if u want
+**things i like:** *regretevator*, pressure, *hollow knight*, hilda the series, murder drones, minecraft, ***MY OCS!!!!!!!!*** +more

 **basic dni.** more personally pressure fandom either dni or iwec.